isomerpages/govtech-gobusiness/_products-and-services/2-licensing.md

 Companies have up to 31 March 2023 to submit their applications.
 For more information on PSG (SFTS) and the list of suggested training courses, please visit <a href="https://www.skillsfuture.sg/psgtrainingsubsidy">skillsfuture.sg/psgtrainingsubsidy</a>.</p>

+<h3>Is my business eligible for PSG?</h3>
+<p>Companies can apply for PSG if they meet the following criteria:

+Registered and operating in Singapore Purchase/lease/subscription of the IT solutions or equipment must be used in Singapore (Selected solutions only) An SME with minimum 30% local shareholding; AND Company's Group annual sales turnover less than S$100 million, OR less than 200 employees</p>

 <div>
   <img src="/images/sme_tech_solution_1.jpg" align="left" style="width:250px;height:160px;">
   <h4>Last Mile Logistics Management</h4>